jillesca/jillesca/README.md

   </a>
 </p>

+📖 I'm currently learning DevOps to build and connect services for automating networks.
+It is interesting what you can do when mixing technologies.

-🔭 I’m currently working on [my next post of network automation](https://github.com/jillesca/network-automation)
+🔭 On my personal time I'm working on [my next post of network automation](https://github.com/jillesca/network-automation)

 👨‍💻 All of my
 projects and contact are available on my personal blog [https://netcode.rocks/](https://netcode.rocks/)

-<h3 align="left">Languages & Tools I interact with:</h3>
+🛠️ Languages & Tools I interact on my job or personal projects:

 <p align="left">
   <a href="https://www.gnu.org/software/bash/" target="_blank" rel="noreferrer noopener">
     <img